Small & Medium Enterprises

 - Tourism & Attractions

-With effect from 1 Apr 2015, iSPRINT will no longer support Accounting software solutions.
+With effect from 1 Apr 2015, iSPRINT will no longer support Basic Packaged Solutions.
 SMEs that meet the criteria can apply for other schemes such as IRAS’ Productivity and Innovation Credit (“PIC”).

 For details on PIC, kindly visit http://www.iras.gov.sg/irashome/PIcredit.aspx.

-SME Infocomm Resource Centres (SIRCs) provide advisory and pre-project consultancy services, as well as IT clinics and workshops for SMEs.
-There are currently two SIRCs set up by IDA in collaboration with the Singapore Institute of Retail Studies and Singapore Chinese Chamber of Commerce and Industry (SCCCI).
+SME Infocomm Resource Centre (SIRC) provide advisory and pre-project consultancy services, as well as IT clinics and workshops for SMEs.
+The current SIRC is set up by IDA in collaboration with Singapore Chinese Chamber of Commerce and Industry (SCCCI).